sscovil/learn-to-code/README.md

 }
 ```

 ...that means some other program is already listening on port `8080`.
-You can stop that other program (if you know how
+You can stop the other program (if you know how
 and if it is safe to do so), or you can change the `port` by setting the `APP_PORT` [environment variable]:

 ```shell
 APP_PORT=9000 node src/server.js
 ```

-If you use Windows, which uses [PowerShell], you need to add `$env:` before the environment variable name, like this:
+On Windows, which uses [PowerShell], you need to add `$env:` before the environment variable name:

 ```shell
 $env:APP_PORT=9000 node src/server.js
 ```

-When your server is listening visit http://localhost:8080 in your web browser, and you will see:
+When your server is listening, visit http://localhost:8080 in your web browser.
+You will see:

 ```json
 {"error":"Resource not found"}
 ```

-This is the 404 error response we defined in the `router` that gets returned for all URL paths except `/ping`.
-If you
+This is the `404` error response we defined in the `router` that gets returned for all URL paths except `/ping`.

-visit http://localhost:8080/ping you should see:
+If you visit http://localhost:8080/ping you will see:

 ```json
 {"status":"healthy"}
 ```

+Congratulations!
+You just built a [web server].
+Pretty soon, we'll make it do something useful.

+### Running and debugging Node.js in your IDE

 Going back to the terminal, you will notice that hitting enter does not run any commands you type.
 This is because the
 terminal is busy running your server, similar to when you run `docker-compose up` without the `-d` flag.
 In order to
 get your terminal back, you need to press `CTRL+C` to stop the server.

-Your [IDE] should also provide ways to run (and debug) your application without using the terminal.
+Your [IDE] also provides a way to run (and debug) your application without using the terminal.
 Take some time to
 familiarize yourself with this feature.
 In particular, learn how the debugger works.
 It will become one of your most
 important tools.